Parents’ Valuations of Cash and Near Cash Benefits: Evidence from Supplemental Security Income (with Chris Earles)

 Abstract: We examine the relative valuations of cash and near-cash benefits in a setting where the use of near-cash benefits incurs substantial administrative costs: the Supplemental Security Income program for children.
 We exploit a discontinuity in program approval time that affects whether children receive cash or near-cash benefits.
 Using Social Security Administration microdata, we assess the relative valuations of these two benefit types through parents’ labor market responses to the income shocks they induce.
 We find that secondary earners in near-cash families work 10.8 percentage points more and earn nearly $1,470 more during the year of approval.
 Our estimates suggest that each near-cash dollar is valued at only 65% of a cash dollar.

-The Effects of Remote Work on Workplace Disabilities and Federal Disability Claiming
+The Effects of Remote Work on Workplace Injuries

 Organization and Performance of US Health Systems (with Nancy D. Beaulieu, Michael Chernew, J. Michael McWilliams, Mary Beth Landrum, Maurice Dalton, Michael Briskin, Rachel Wu, Zakaria El Amrani El Idrissi, Helene Machado, Andrew L. Hicks, and David M. Cutler), Journal of the American Medical Association.
 2023; 329(4): 325-335.